Soft contact lenses are flexible, thin, and slippery. That’s why it’s not too surprising if you accidentally end up with an inside-out contact lens.

 Don’t worry—you can use a few easy methods to make sure your lenses are “right side in” before inserting them.
 Let’s break it down.

 Is Your Contact Lens Inside Out?
-Here Are 4 Simple Ways to Check
+Here Are 4 Simple Ways To Check

 You should wash your hands and remove your contacts if you think they’re inside out.
 That way, you can start fresh and make sure you’ve got them positioned correctly before putting them back in.